GameDevTecnico/cubos/engine/samples/hello-cubos/page.md

 Let's start by defining what functionality we want to add, by adding our first system.

-@snippet hello-cubos/main.cpp Hello CUBOS
+@snippet hello-cubos/main.cpp Hello Cubos

-This startup system simply prints `Hello CUBOS` to the console, using one of CUBOS's logging macros.
+This startup system simply prints `Hello Cubos` to the console, using one of Cubos's logging macros.
 You can find more about them @ref core/include/cubos/core/log.hpp "here".
 Startup systems run only once when the engine is loaded.